EddieHubCommunity/open-source-practice/README.md

 - Open the file `README.md`

-- On a new line in alphabetical order, add your name and the link to your Github profile in markdown format
+- #### Add your name to the section that is headed with your first initial.
+Then, add your name in alphabetical order of the second letter in your name.
+If the second letters are the same, order it in alphabetical order of the third, and so on.
+Next to it, add the link to your github username page.

 - For example ,
   `- [Full Name](https://github.com/your-username)`